Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Health-Aware and User-Involved Charging Strategies

 \subsection{Discussion}

 The following remarks summarize our discussion of the proposed charging strategies.

 \begin{rmk}{\em (Soft-constraint-based health awareness).} As is seen, the proposed \lqcwfts, \lqt and \sslqt strategies incorporate the health awareness as part of the cost functions rather than hard constraints.
 This soft-constraint-based treatment will bring the primary benefit of computational efficiency and convenience.
-This compares with the techniques based on real-time constrained optimization, which involve time-consuming computation and on occasions, face the issue that no feasible solution exists in the constrained region.
-Using soft constraints, however, does not compromise the effectiveness to protect the battery health.
-It is noted that the harm to health is associated with a weighted penalty.
-When a proper weight $Q$ is selected, minimizing the penalty cost will ensure a sufficient consciousness of the health. \end{rmk}
+This compares with the techniques based on real-time constrained optimization, which are relatively more time-consuming and on occasions, face the issue that no feasible solution exists in the constrained region. {In the meantime, soft constraints are acknowledged as less powerful than hard constraints, e.g., ~\cite{Klein:ACC:2011,Suthar:PCCP:2013,Yan:Energies:2011,Perez:Mechatronics:2015,Torchio:ACC:2015,Liu:DSCC:2015}, in terms of preventing violation of certain physical limits during charging.
+However, we argue that the use of soft constraints does not compromise the effectiveness of the proposed strategies to protect the battery health.
+This is fundmentally because the usual cause of an actual limit violation is too aggressive a charging current and an essential part of the proposed strategies is to suppress the magnitude of the charging current.
+For instance, it is noted that the harm to health is associated with a weighted penalty for the \lqcwfts.
+When a proper weight $Q_k$ is selected, minimizing the penalty cost will ensure a sufficient consciousness of the health. } \end{rmk}

 \begin{rmk}{\em (Robustness of \sslqt).} The \sslqt strategy is based on a combination of linear quadratic tracker and a Kalman filter.
 Such a design may engender weak robustness in terms of gain and phase margins.
 To overcome this limitation, the loop transfer recovery can be used to build robust control design on the linear quadratic control structure~\cite{Lewis:Wiley:2012}. \end{rmk}